 Arts and Market On Main – Arts and Market on Main Street is in the middle of Johannesburg, between 10am and 3pm, and the first Thursday of every month between 7pm and 11pm.
 Arts and Market on Main is open for you to get your fix of fine food and great design.
 From stunning clothing and accessories to gourmet eats, they’ve got it all.

-Rosebank Finders Keepers Market – Rosebank’s rooftop flea market is filled to the brim with African crafts, international foods, clothing, hobbies, collectables and antiques.
+Rosebank Finders Keepers Market – Rosebank’s beloved market, The Finder’s Keeper’s Market, is a rooftop flea market filled to the brim with African crafts, international foods, clothing, hobbies, collectables and antiques.
 You can spend the entire Sunday walking in and out of the rows of stalls, just browsing.
 There really is something for everyone here!